quantmind/d3-view/README.md

 <a name="user-content-model-set" href="#model-set">#</a> model.<b>$set</b>(<i>attribute, value</i>)

-Get an attribute value from the model, traversing the tree.
-If the ``attribute`` is not available in the model, it will recursively retrieve it from its [parent](#model-parent).
+Set an attribute value from in the model, traversing the tree.

 <a name="user-content-model-on" href="#model-on">#</a> model.<b>$on</b>(<i>attribute, callback</i>)